openhab/openhabian/docs/openhabian-amanda.md

 So you have your smart home working thanks to openHAB(ian).... but what if a component of your system fails ?
 First thing is: you need spare hardware of EVERY component that needs to work for your smart home to work.
 Think of EVERY relevant component and not just the obvious ones.
-Think of your Internet router, switch, server, NAS and required addons such as a ZWave or 433MHz radio USB stick, WLAN dongle, proper power supplies and the SD card writer (!).
+Think of your Internet router, switch, server, NAS and required addons such as a ZWave or 433MHz radio or WiFi USB stick,, proper power supplies and the SD card writer.
 Now think of a recovery concept for each of these components: what do you have to do if it fails ?

 Examples: